Central Penn College

 Central Penn College Athletics

 Central Penn College’s athletic programs compete in the USCAA conference at the Division II level.
-This offers student-athletes the opportunity to play at the collegiate level in men’s and women’s Soccer, men’s and women’s Basketball and Baseball.
+They are members of the USCAA Eastern States Athletic Conference (ESAC).
+This offers student-athletes the opportunity to play at the collegiate level in men’s and women’s soccer, men’s and women’s basketball, women’s volleyball, and baseball.

-In recent years the Knights and Lady Knights have seen great success, frequently being ranked in the USCAA top 10 national rankings, competing against NCAA DI opponents and having games televised nationally on ESPN multiple times a year.
+In recent years the Knights and Lady Knights have seen great success, frequently being ranked in the USCAA top 10 national rankings, qualifying for post-season play, competing against NCAA DI and DII opponents, and having games televised nationally on ESPN multiple times a year.
 The men’s basketball team is a mainstay in the national tournament and a perennial national championship contender.
+Men’s baseball last competed in the Small College World Series in 2017.